procoder4606/MAIL_genrator/README.md

 Method 2: Using PowerShell
-bash# In your terminal (make sure you're in MailMate folder) notepad test_models.py
+bash# In your terminal (make sure you're in MAIL-GENRATOR folder) notepad test_models.py
 When Notepad opens: